HiroinaProtagonist/internship-application-fullstack/README.md

 ### 5. Potential Issues for Improvement:

-There are browser warnings about document type (Edge) and encoding (Firefox).
+Resolve browser warnings about document type (Edge) and encoding (Firefox).

 Add error handling, especially to the gatherResponse function.